 If you’ve only got time for a day trip, then Breakfast with the Birds at Wildlife Habitat in Port Douglas on your way north will set you up for the day.

-At Daintree Village, Croc Eye Café is the locals’ favourite.
+At Daintree Village, Croc Eye Café (eds note: business now closed) is the locals’ favourite.
 Just north of Cow Bay you can hang with Boris the croc (who turned out to be a girl!) while you have a coffee at Lync Haven, and in Cape Tribulation, Boardwalk Café is great for people watching.

 If you’re up for a culinary adventure, you’ll also find some unusual dishes at our local cafes.
 The crocodile spare ribs with Asian lime and green ant glaze at Croc Eye Café are a revelation and Masons Café has an Aussie food tasting plate with mini croc, emu and kangaroo burgers.